 Common Waterproofing Mistakes:

-- Failing to Seal Gaps and Joints – Small gaps between sheets or around fasteners can allow water infiltration.
+- Failing to Seal Gaps – Unsealed gaps around fasteners or joints can let water in.

 5. Disregarding Safety Measures